-With the buds ready for curing, do a detailed trim.
-Take the buds off from the stems, trim the remaining sugar leaves and only leave the nuggets.
+Take the buds off from the stems, trim the remaining sugar leaves and leave only the flowers.

-Place the buds loosely in a mason (air-tight) jar.
+Step #4: Place the buds in a mason (air-tight) jar

 Once you’re done with drying and curing, your bud will go from 80% moisture to around 10-15% if you did everything right.